siglun/danish-sonnets/README.md

 together for all lines in the poem.
 Finally we divide that sum with 14 and get the average number of vowels per line.

-For a sonnet it would be 10, [or occasionally a little more](https://en.wikipedia.org/wiki/Hendecasyllable).
+For a sonnet it would be about 10, [or occasionally a little more](https://en.wikipedia.org/wiki/Hendecasyllable).
 In the Michaëlis poem quoted above it is 10.4.